bassosimone/bloom/README.md

 ### Linux

 Assuming you have gcc, g++, libstdc++, cmake, make, and go installed, you can run `./script/build/linux`.
-The script will also print dependencies:
+The script will also print the dependent shared libraries:

 ```
     [snip]